You’re never going to make an ad that doesn’t trigger someone.

-The world of online fashion is a particularly competitive one.
-Lacoste, however, proved it’s not always about who has the ‘cleverest’ marketing – instead, it’s about getting the basics right.
+The world of online fashion is particularly competitive.
+Lacoste, however, proved it’s not always about who has the ‘cleverest’ digital marketing on social media – instead, it’s about getting the basics right.

 Summer is peak time for the clothing brand, and the team wanted to focus on driving sales in three markets – France, the UK, and Germany – using targeted programmatic advertising.

-Using the consumer data they had at their disposal, they segmented their audiences, targeted them, then retarget them using a range of placement and creative options.
+Digging into the consumer data they had at their disposal, they segmented their audiences, targeted them, then retargeted them using a range of placement and creative options.